-Watergate Bay is not the usual overnight stop on route to St Ives but for those who want to treat themselves, staying here gives you the opportunity of eating at Jamie Oliver’s acclaimed Fifteen restaurant, voted Restaurant of the Year for 2008 in the Sunday Times.
+Watergate Bay is not the usual overnight stop on route to St Ives but for those who want to treat themselves, staying here gives you the opportunity of staying in an iconic location above one of the best loved beaches in Cornwall

 Just watching the kite surfers and other extreme sport junkies riding waves that have gathered momentum for thousands of miles is an exhilarating experience in itself.
 For those who want to join them, the Extreme Academy here can organise tuition and equipment so there is no need to sit on the sidelines, and where better to grab the opportunity of catching a wave than in one of the world’s top surfing destinations.

 Watergate Bay can be built into your Padstow to St Ives itinerary, its not a cheap option but for that special night or rest day with some of the best activities, dining and accommodation in Cornwall just let us know and we can price this into your itinerary.

 Newquay started life as a rather humble fishing village originally known as Towan (Cornish for dunes) Blistra.
 From 1554 silver mining brought a brief rush to the centre and its current name refers to a now not so “new quay” which was built in the 16th century.
 The arrival of the railway brought the Victorian trippers and ever since tourism has become the town’s main industry.

 A lively holiday resort the centre of Newquy comes with a good choice of facilities and entertainment but at times can be a brash and rather intense location, its clubs and bars attracting hen and stag night revellers in summer.